kohasummons/Cyx/README.md

-# Cyx
+# 📿 Cyx

-- khaki provides a simple way to validate a Nigerian Mobile Number, identify it's ISP and strip off it's International code prefix.
+A tiny oracle for Nigerian numbers.
+Cyx provides a simple way to validate a Nigerian Mobile Number, identify it's ISP and strip off it's International code prefix.

-+ A tiny oracle for Nigerian numbers

-## How do i install it?
+## Installation

 This is a [Node.js](https://nodejs.org/en/) module available through the [npm registry](https://www.npmjs.com/).
 Installation is done using the